uafgeotools/mtuq/docs/user_guide/06/writing_results.rst

 Regularly-spaced grids
 ----------------------

-Regularly-spaced grids of moment tensors, forces, or other sources parameters can be defined using the `Grid` class.
+Regularly-spaced grids of moment tensors, forces, or other source parameters can be defined using the `Grid` class.

 A grid search over a reguarly-spaced grid of `sources`